Happy Thanksgiving everyone!

 Another pre-student teacher: Constructive Attitude is Muslim.Muslims don't celebrate ---.

 Miss C. cutting her off: Everyone celebrates Christmas.
-So what do
+So what do you do?

 Uhhh, actually everyone doesn't celebrate Christmas, lady.
 Everyone gets the day off for Christmas.
 That's hardly the same thing.